Overv/Open.GL/content/textures.md

 - `GL_LINEAR`: Returns the weighted average of the 4 pixels surrounding the given coordinates.
 - `GL_NEAREST_MIPMAP_NEAREST`, `GL_LINEAR_MIPMAP_NEAREST`, `GL_NEAREST_MIPMAP_LINEAR`, `GL_LINEAR_MIPMAP_LINEAR`: Sample from mipmaps instead.

 Before discussing mipmaps, let's first see the difference between nearest and linear interpolation.
-The original image is 16 times smaller than the quad it was rasterized on.
+The original image is 16 times smaller than the rectangle it was rasterized on.

 <img src="media/img/c3_filtering.png" alt="" />